TFBS-EKE-FloatingCity/visualizationWeb/VisualizationWeb/Pending.md

 ## Pending Improvements

-Due to time constraints and limited initial documentation, so although the code is completely functional, the previous code base has not been completely refactored.
+Due to time constraints and limited initial documentation, the previous code base has not been completely refactored.
+However, the code itself is completely functional.

 Recommended pending improvements and refactorings:
 - The *Mediator* class has to many unclear responsibilites.
 It is advised to completely move its